 The Battle Of The Hand Truck

 The hand truck is supposed to make one’s life easier.
-This is especially true for the mobile DJ given the various conditions that one can walk into, from crushed gravel to grass, carpeted surfaces, various humps, bumps, and hills.
-I personally own two of the most talked about models, the Rock and Roller R12 and the Gruv Gear Muver 6 (also known as the Krane AMG 750).
+This is especially true for the mobile DJ given the various conditions that one can walk into.
+From crushed gravel to grass, carpeted surfaces, various humps, bumps, and hills.
+I personally own two of the most talked-about models, the Rock and Roller R12 and the Gruv Gear Muver 6.
 Which one reigns supreme?
 Let’s find out.

 - 2x Yamaha DXS12 Subwoofers – 73 lbs each

 - 4x Yamaha DXR8 Cabinets – 30 lbs each

 - 2x Cablephile bags – Avg.
 28 lbs each

 - TOTAL: 303 lbs